bucknercd/jobworker/DESIGN.md

   - set `cpu.max` to "<quota> <period>" where they are in microseconds.
 (2 tokens)
     - cpu.max is written as "<quota> <period>" in microseconds.
 Typical period is 100000µs (100ms), and quota ≤ period.
   - set `io.max` to "<device> <rbps> <wbps>" (3 tokens).
 An example: `8:0 rbps=1048576 wbps=1048576`
-    - Note: The major(8) and minor(0) will try to be determined based on device where the root(/) directory is mounted on.
+    - Note: The major(8) and minor(0) will try to be determined based on device where the `/opt` directory is mounted on.
-3. The init binary will write the child PID to `/sys/fs/cgroup/jobs/<jobid>/cgroup.procs`.
-4. If the process stopped, write `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully kill the process and remove the cgroup.
+3. If the process stopped, write `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully kill the processes in the cgroup
-5. When the process exits or is stopped, delete the cgroup directory `/sys/fs/cgroup/jobs/<jobid>`.
+4. When the process exits or is stopped, the cgroup directory `/sys/fs/cgroup/jobs/<jobid>` will be deleted.

 ### Flag to Cgroup Limit Mapping